-To be precise, we consider the behavior of a group of selfinterested and strategic agents/users who may create and maintain links to other agents and disseminate information.
+To be precise, we consider the behavior of a group of self-interested and strategic agents/users who may create and maintain links to other users, and produce and disseminate information.
 We formalize the strategic interactions among agents as a non-cooperative game, the Information Dissemination Game (IDG).
-Because we emphasize information dissemination, we assume that link formation is unilateral: the decision to create a link from one agent to another is made unilaterally by the first agent and the cost of creating that link is borne entirely by the agent who creates it; this is a reasonable description of behavior and cost when the benefit of creating a link is disseminating information (advertising) rather than gathering information (see e.g. [7][8]).
+Because we emphasize information dissemination, we assume that link formation is unilateral: the decision to create a link from one agent to another is made unilaterally by the first agent and the cost of creating that link is borne entirely by the agent who creates it; this is a reasonable description of behavior and cost when the benefit of creating a link is disseminating information (advertising) rather than gathering information (see e.g. [12] [14] [16]).
 We consider a setting in which agents and information are both heterogeneous: agents differ in terms of their locations, access to devices, information and link production capabilities and costs.
-Agents are selfinterested: each intends to maximize its own benefit from information dissemination net of the cost of the links it forms.
+Agents are self-interested: each intends to maximize its own benefit from information dissemination net of the cost of the links it forms.
 Our notion of solution in the Information Dissemination Game is a non-cooperative equilibrium.